 When an identification cannot be determined and the reviewer is confident the item is a fish species (groundfish or non-groundfish), the reviewer will make an annotation of FISH NK, ESTMETHCD= UNKNOWN.
 FISH, NK should be designated to target level species, or any marketable species that is federally managed under a fishery management plan.
-Examples of a FISH NK include groundfish that cannot be identified to the species, fish that could be a target species (i.e. a flounder of similar size to an ACE species but not a large animal) or fish that cannot be identifiable non-groundfish should NOT be included in any FISH NK catch entry, unless otherwise stated in this document.
+Examples of a FISH NK include groundfish that cannot be identified to the species, fish that could be a target species (i.e. a flounder of similar size to an ACE species but not a large animal) or fish that cannot be identified at all (i.e. a blur being tossed over, water drop over fish).
+Entries of identifiable non-groundfish should NOT be included in any FISH NK catch entry, unless otherwise stated in this document.
 Entries of FISH NK should be limited to any unidentifiable fish discards.

 If the reviewer sees a catch item but cannot determine if it is a fish, shark, or protected species, a catch entry should be made using VERTEBRATE UNCLASSIFIED and ESTMETHCD=UNKNOWN.
-When applicable Event entrie(s) should be made for fish that could not be identified.
+When applicable Event entry(s) should be made for fish that could not be identified.
 Examples of a VERTEBRATE UNCLASSIFIED would be if a large object is seen in the net, but the image quality or the views are not adequate enough to give it a classification.
 Actions of the captain can also aid in this entry if he/she is seen leaning over the rail and shaking the net and a splash is seen.
 Entries of VERTEBRATE UNCLASSIFIED should be used for anything unidentifiable that is entangled in the gear, falls from the gear, or is brought on deck.